Cancer Research UK logo.

 Giving chemotherapy before or after radiotherapy can sometimes help to get rid of early stage NSCLC in people who can’t have surgery.

-If you are fairly fit, your doctor might suggest combined treatment with radical radiotherapy and chemotherapy (concurrent chemoradiotherapy).
-This will be followed by immunotherapy.
+If you are well enough, your doctor might suggest combined treatment with radical radiotherapy and chemotherapy.
+This is called concurrent chemoradiotherapy.
+This is often followed by immunotherapy.

 Metastatic (advanced) cancer